-All Australian education ministers have agreed that schools will use NAPLAN Online by 2019.
+All Australian education ministers agreed to schools using NAPLAN Online.

 The Australian Curriculum, Assessment and Reporting Authority (ACARA) has responsibility for the central management of NAPLAN and is leading the transition to NAPLAN Online throughout the nation.

-In Western Australia, the School Curriculum and Standards Authority (SCSA) is responsible for overseeing the implementation of NAPLAN online in all Western Australian schools by 2019.
+In Western Australia, the School Curriculum and Standards Authority (SCSA) is responsible for overseeing the implementation of NAPLAN online in all Western Australian schools.
 The Authority has been working with all education sectors in Western Australia to support schools.